 First of all, thank you for thinking of getting permission.
-Usage of my (or anybody’s) comic panels (or artwork) without permission is a copyright infringement.
-A lot of time, thought, creativity and energy go into every single one of my comics, so some kind of acknowledgement in the form of money or marketing or whatever makes the passion even more worthwhile.
-That being said, any reprint or licensing request that involves a money-making venture (i.e., you plan to use a Quotoons™ comic panel in a book, presentation, on a website, in a newsletter, blog, etc., that will produce income) will need to be expressly approved, and may incur a fee for use.
+Usage of my (or anybody’s) comic strip panels (or artwork) without permission is a copyright infringement.
+A lot of time, thought, creativity and energy go into every single one of my comics, so some kind of acknowledgement in the form of money or marketing exposure or whatever, makes the passion even more worthwhile.
+That being said, any reprint or licensing request that involves a money-making venture (i.e., you plan to use a Quotoons™ comic panel in a book, presentation, on a website, in a newsletter, blog, etc., that will produce income) will need to be expressly (written) approved, and may incur a fee for use.
 If this applies to you, please Contact Us to inquire about your specific situation.

 Before contacting us to ask about using an image, please read the information below and see if it applies to your situation.